They Won the Lottery. You Can Do It Too!

 LuAnn wants to get out of poverty and give a better life for her infant daughter.
-She decides to accept Mr. Jackson’s offer and wins the aforementioned $100 million.
+She decides to accept Mr. Jackson’s offer and wins those above $100 million.
 Things are great until LuAnn is implicated in a murder just before the drawing.
-In order to protect his secret, Jackson orders LuAnn to leave the country with her winnings and never come back—which she does for ten years.
+To protect his secret, Jackson orders LuAnn to leave the country with her winnings and never come back—which she does for ten years.
 After living a life of wealth, the lonely LuAnn returns to a home she bought in Virginia.
 Jackson finds out about her return, and he is out for blood.
-In order to keep his secret, he sets out to silence LuAnn… Permanently.
+To keep his secret, he sets out to silence LuAnn… Permanently.

 As we read, insanity unfolds; the FBI and the White House are drawn in on the action.
 LuAnn goes through a personality shift from being the prey to being the hunter.

 If you like page-turning, crime novels, you may enjoy this one.
 It’ll be sure to keep you on the edge of your seat.